Harridan (song): Composition

 The song has been described as being a "journey that kicks off with funky bass" with "irresistible bass grooves", "jutting and pulsing rhythms", and "crashing drums" and "melodic percussion patterns" before transitioning into a more melodic middle section which "allows the outfit to reset and finish out the song in a more crushing heavy style" being described as almost extreme metal, continuing with swinging guitars & tribal-esque beats.
 The end of the track is led with acoustic guitar and piano, being called melancholic.
 Overall, instrumentally the track is considered very up tempo, pounding, and in general loud.
-The track has been noted for being a stylistic departure from Steven Wilson most recent solo album at the time, The Future Bites also released in 2021, which saw less of a focus on guitars and a larger focus on synths and keyboards.
+The track has been noted for being a stylistic departure from Steven Wilson's most recent solo album at the time, The Future Bites, also released in 2021, which saw less of a focus on guitars and a larger focus on synths and keyboards.
 It has also been compared to B-sides by the band on records such as Deadwing and In Absentia.
 Lyrically, the track has been described as meaning nothing, simply just being "free association poetry".